Photos of all our past walks and videos for most (don't miss the chaotic video) at Barbary Castle can be found here.

 Blocked footpath?
 Send for Miss Moppet.
 Click here to see story.

-Last Sunday, July 7th, I led a Ramblers walk to Tollard Royal - a walk that the Basset Walkers have done - past Madonna's old house, now with Guy Ritchie and his new family.
+Last summer July 7th, I led a Ramblers walk to Tollard Royal - a walk that the Basset Walkers have done - past Madonna's old house, now with Guy Ritchie and his new family.
 While enjoying a drink at the posh King John, he turned up en famille.
 My walking friends did a swift exit embarrassed that I might act as paparazzi, but no, I just casually loitered, with Melody in close attendance.
 All I can claim is that my Melody rubbed noses with Madonna's ex husband's spaniel.
 Does that make me famous?

 Basset trapped for a week